prestigious-protagonist/FinalProject-Celebal/readme.md

 ![Home](./assets/image01.png)

-Role Based Access Control: Managed by Auth0
+Role Based Access Control: Managed by Auth0 </br>
+Application could be slow as it is deployed under the free tier plan. <br/>
+Each request after a specific time of inactivity leads to the cold start of the complete service. <br/>
+So for the first time features might take 15-20 seconds to load. <br/>

-The MVP of this backend project can be viewed on https://upes.vercel.app
+The MVP of this backend project can be viewed on <i>https://upes.vercel.app</i>

 To access features available to admins use - Id: jaskaranyt123@gmail.com - Password: !Qw12345